Interference of chiral Andreev edge states: Supplementary Information

 \subsection{S6.
 Tight-binding calculation}

-In our numerical calculation, we consider an armchair graphene nanoribbon in contact with a SC, which is modeled as a square lattice with a superconducting gap.
+In our numerical calculation, we consider an armchair graphene nanoribbon in contact with a superconductor, which is modeled as a square lattice with a superconducting gap.
+We avoid using a honeycomb lattice to represent the superconductor.
+In our earlier attempts to simulate the superconductor using the graphene lattice, the valley symmetry at the NS interface resulted in a pair of degenerate CAES.
+In this case the Andreev reflection probability is simply determined by the valley isospin of the edge states on the two sides of the superconducting contact \cite{S_akhmerov_detection_2007}.
+We emphasize that simulations using the square lattice for the superconductor are expected to represent a generic situation for a graphene-superconductor interface that does not have the valley symmetry.
+We have obtained similar results with both armchair and zigzag graphene nanoribbons.
 The graphene region is penetrated by a perpendicular magnetic field.
 We consider two basic geometries: 1) We calculate the transport properties using the setup shown in the left panel of Fig.\,\ref{fig:dispersion} with the lattice structure sketched in the inset.
-The square lattice of SC is stitched to the armchair edge of graphene lattice.
+The square lattice of superconductor is stitched to the armchair edge of graphene lattice.
 The length of this interface is 301.5 $\mathrm{a}$, where $\mathrm{a}$ is the lattice parameter of graphene as indicated in the inset.
 Leads are attached to the left and right sides of the graphene region for calculating the transport properties.
-2) To calculate properties in the momentum space, such as the dispersion relations, we extend the interface shown in Fig.\,\ref{fig:dispersion} infinitely in the $x$ direction.
+2) To calculate properties in momentum space, such as the dispersion relations, we extend the interface shown in Fig.\,\ref{fig:dispersion} infinitely in the $x$ direction.